 Coordinate Systems Description LOCAL Local coordinate system.
-Set as the default coor- dinate system.
+Set as the default coordinate system.
 May be used when a coordinate system is not defined or working with idealized cases.
-UTM Universal Transverse Mercator (UTM) coordi- nate system.
+UTM Universal Transverse Mercator (UTM) coordinate system.
 2D Cartesian coordinate system.
 STATE_PLANE State Plane coordinate system (also SPS or SPCS).
 Is divided into 124 geographic zones or coordinate systems designed for specific regions of the United States.
 Each State contains at least one zone.
 GEOGRAPHIC Geographic latitude and longitude coordinate system.

-Horizontal Units (HorizUnits) Description METERS Units of meters only valid for State Plane and UTM coordinate system.
+Horizontal Units (HorizUnits) Description

+METERS Units of meters only valid for State Plane and UTM coordinate system.

 FEET Units of feet only valid for State Plane and UTM coordinate system.

 DEGREES Units of degrees only valid for the Geographic coordinate system.

 RADIANS Units of radians only valid for the Geographic coordinate system.

-SECONDS Units of seconds only valid for the Geographic coordinate system.
+coordinate system.

-Table 2-14.
-Horizontal coordinate units (HorizUnits) currently s upported by / CMS.
-(110112011100) ounonay o
+Table 2-16.
+Horizontal coordinate units (HorizUnits) currently supported by CMS.